sass/node-sass/src/libsass/docs/compatibility-plan.md

 This document is to serve as a living, changing plan for getting LibSass caught up with Ruby Sass.

-_Note: an "s" preceeding a version number is specifying a Ruby Sass version.
+_Note: an "s" preceding a version number is specifying a Ruby Sass version.
 Without an s, it's a version of LibSass._

 # Goal
 **Our goal is to reach full s3.4 compatibility as soon as possible.
 LibSass version 3.4 will behave just like Ruby Sass 3.4**